justincc/opensimulator-helper/README.md

 Code originally comes from Melanie Theilker and Teravus Ovares with some cleanup by BlueWall.
 Originating version was the opensim-wi project (http://forge.opensimulator.org/gf/project/opensimwi/)

-I will maintain this code but have no current plans to extend it (i.e. I won't develop it into a proper economy module unless someone heavily incentivises it :)
+I will maintain this code but have no plans to extend it as I no longer work with virtual worlds.
+However, I will address basic security issues.

-However, patches are welcome.

 Background
 ==========